Being Cabin Crew | The Ugly Truth Part 4

 copy of text from correspondence

-As it turned out with Covid then happening I lost my job anyway.
-But so did the Head of Cabin Crew.
-I think that’s called karma.
+As it turned out with redundancies that were then announced in response to Covid-19 I lost my job anyway.
+But so did the Head of Department.
+That’s karma.

 What a complete and utter waste of everyone’s time and resources.
-All over a comment that was taken out of context and blown out of all logical proportion.
-The only person it offended was Jack who like me is Jewish.
+All over a silly comment that was taken out of context and blown completely out of all logical proportion.

-I often wonder how Bart, Anna, Ven, Peter, Mia, T, Lana, Hayley, Fred, Brenda, Jack and the Head of Cabin Crew would feel had I gone through with what I considered doing so many times.
-I don’t believe many of them would have felt much remorse or considered their actions to be a contributing factor.
+I often wonder how Bart, Anna, Ven, Peter, Mia, T, Lana, Hayley, Fred, Brenda, Jack and the Head of Department would feel had I gone through with what I considered doing many times.
+I don’t believe they would have felt much remorse or considered their actions to be a contributing factor.

 They probably would have said “poor guy, he did have mental health problems.”